dangerloid/dangerloid/README.md

 - 👋 Hi, I’m Chris!
 I'm known on the interwebz as Danger (and by other [names](https://pronouny.xyz/u/dangerloid 'my Pronouny') as well).
-- 👀 I’m interested in coding, music, videogames, literature, art.
+- 👀 I’m interested in coding, music, videogames, literature, art and journaling.
 - 🌱 I’m currently learning web design basics and Linux.

 <!---